CIHYALACE/Fit-Connect/ReadMe.md

 # Fit Connect

-Fit Connect is a full-stack fitness platform designed to connect users with professional coaches and high-quality training programs.
+Fit Connect is a full-stack fitness platform designed to connect users with professional Traineres and high-quality training programs.
 The project features a modern React frontend (with Vite, Bootstrap, and Tailwind CSS) and a Django backend.

 ---